venki25bits/user_details3/README.md

 The purpose of this template is to increase the speed at which applications are developed and stood up.
 As well as create a coding standard amongst our teams.

-# API-TEMPLATE
+# user-details

-API-TEMPLATE serves as a template api
+user-details serves as a template api

 ## Usage
 To find out how to use this API, please read below instructions: